nak/hydra/docs/source/index.rst

 Current capabilities:

 - **Distributed Queues** — source and sink queue pairs allowing items to be produced and consumed across host boundaries, with optional SSL and join semantics.
+- **Nano Services** — a lightweight framework for exposing Python class APIs as HTTP nano-services, with auto-generated JavaScript and remote Python clients hiding the details of the HTTP transport.

 More modules will be added here as the package grows.